Rcoder-singh/Rcoder-singh/README.md

 [![wakatime](https://wakatime.com/badge/user/bfda4310-9ecd-4e7f-b52f-34ddaba40171.svg)](https://wakatime.com/@bfda4310-9ecd-4e7f-b52f-34ddaba40171)
- # Hello Everyone, I'm Rishabh
+ # Hello Everyone, I'm Rishabh Singh
 **`How does it work?`**

 Choosing `science (with computers)` in school and `computer science and engineering` in graduate school was motivated by this question.
 I'm keen to learn new topics and technologies, as well as use my technological expertise to address problems in the real world.
 When a new technology or tool crosses my path while developing a solution or working on a project, I always learn about it and put it to use.